adamripley98/nalda/README.md

   - [ ] Require curator or admin to post content (all post routes)
   - [X] Don't return sensitive user data (password)
 - [ ] Change location functionality
+- [ ] Reviews by id instead of name

 ## Cam
 - [X] Nav bar style when no one is logged in